.

 See a show at the Royal Court Theatre

 Catch a play by the next big thing at the Royal Court Theatre.
 Famed for kick-starting the careers of some of modern drama’s biggest names, including Harold Pinter, John Osborne and Jez Butterworth, the Royal Court prides itself for being a ‘writers theatre’, and it shows.
-If you can’t get tickets, then head to the Samuel French bookshop, where theatre types mingle over flat whites.

-Stock up on artisan food and drink at the Farmers Market
+Stock up on artisan food and drink at Duke of York Square

 Image